flashnuke/BinanceExtensionCPP/README.md

 - #### Debugging
 	You can set verbose mode for debugging, which will make all rest requests verbose. `my_client.rest_set_verbose(1);`
 - #### Notes
-   		 1. There are four curl handles that are alive throughout the entire life of a RestSession object, one for each request type: PUT, DELETE, POST, GET.
+   		 1. There are four curl handles that are alive throughout the entire life of a RestSession object, one for each request type: GET, POST, PUT and DELETE.
-   		 2. In order to avoid race conditions by using the same handle at the same time for different requests, mutex is used.
+   		 2. In order to avoid a race condition by using the same handle at the same time for different requests, mutex is used.
 		 3. Passing an `std::string` format to `set_param()` method is quicker, because conversion-to-string is required.
 		 4. Passing `const char*` to `set_param()` is currently not supported, please use `std::string`, as shown in the examples.